daniboyghub/Mushroom-examples/README.md

 For the person card (in progress).
-The color of the icons are not changing according withe the status. check the file "Mushroom_Person_Example.yaml"
+The colour of the icons are not changing according to the status. check the file "Mushroom_Person_Example.yaml"

 ![Screen Shot 2022-06-15 at 19 14 19](https://user-images.githubusercontent.com/24855529/173897151-f9af62e3-b7e0-453f-ac53-890314512620.png)